LiLabAtVT/SPMarker/README.md

 ## Required input data
 **1. (mandatory) Gene expression matrix file (.csv)**
 Note: The matrix row names are features/genes and column names are cell names.
 The value here shows normalized read count of each cell mapping to the genes.
-It is recommended for users to use ‘SCTransform’ in Seurat tool (Citation) to normalize the gene expression for each cell.
+It is recommended for users to use ‘SCTransform’ in Seurat tool (https://satijalab.org/seurat/articles/sctransform_vignette.html) to normalize the gene expression for each cell.

 |  | cell1 | cell2 | cell3 |
 | -------- | ----- | ----- | ----- |